OceanBase logo

 Note

-1. Obtain the installation package of OAT.
+1. Obtain the OAT installation package.

 Contact OAT technical support to obtain the installation package.